-- 13.3.5 The Athlete must attend the Evaluation Session with any sports attire or equipment relevant to the sport for which the Athlete wishes to be allocated a Sport Class. - 13.3.6 The Athlete must disclose the use of all medications (prescription and nonprescription and/or medical device/implant to the Classification Panel. - 13.3.7 The Athlete must comply with all reasonable instructions provided by a Classification Panel. - 13.4 In respect of the Classification Panel: - 13.4.1 The Classification Panel may request that an Athlete provide medical documentation relevant to the Athlete's Eligible Impairment if the Classification Panel believes that this will be necessary to allocate a Sport Class. - 13.4.2 The Classification Panel will conduct Evaluation Sessions in English unless otherwise stipulated by World Para Athletics.
+- 13.3.7 The Athlete must comply with all reasonable instructions provided by a Classification Panel. - 13.4 In respect of the Classification Panel: - 13.4.1 The Classification Panel may request that an Athlete provide medical documentation relevant to the Athlete's Eligible Impairment if the Classification Panel believes that this will be necessary to allocate a Sport Class. - 13.4.2 The Classification Panel will conduct Evaluation Sessions in English unless otherwise stipulated by World Para Athletics.
 If the Athlete requires an interpreter, a member of the Athlete's National Body or National Paralympic Committee will be responsible for arranging for an interpreter.
-The interpreter is permitted to attend the Evaluation Session in addition to the person referred to in Article 13.3.1 above. - 13.4.3 The Classification Panel may at any stage seek medical, technical or scientific opinion(s), with the agreement of the Head of Classification and/or a Chief Classifier, if the Classification Panel feels that such opinion(s) is necessary in order to allocate a Sport Class. - 13.4.4 In addition to any opinion(s) sought in accordance with Article 13.4.3, a Classification Panel may only have regard to evidence supplied to it by the relevant Athlete, National Body, National Paralympic Committee and World Para Athletics (from any source) when allocating a Sport Class. - 13.4.5 The Classification Panel may make, create or use video footage and/or other records to assist it when allocating a Sport Class.
+The interpreter is permitted to attend the Evaluation Session in addition to the person referred to in Article 6 above. - 13.4.3 The Classification Panel may at any stage seek medical, technical or scientific opinion(s), with the agreement of the Head of Classification and/or a Chief Classifier, if the Classification Panel feels that such opinion(s) is necessary in order to allocate a Sport Class. - 13.4.4 In addition to any opinion(s) sought in accordance with Article 13.4.3, a Classification Panel may only have regard to evidence supplied to it by the relevant Athlete, National Body, National Paralympic Committee and World Para Athletics (from any source) when allocating a Sport Class. - 13.4.5 The Classification Panel may make, create or use video footage and/or other records to assist it when allocating a Sport Class.